shivansh1609/customer-churn-analysis/README.md

 ## 📌 Overview

 This project focuses on analyzing and predicting **customer churn** using SQL and Python.
-The goal is to identify key factors driving customer attrition and provide **data-driven business recommendations** to improve retention.
+The goal is to identify key factors driving customer attrition and provide **data-driven business recommendations** to improve retention and reduce revenue loss.

 ---